yarml/HeliumOS/README.md

 # HeliumOS
-What is HeliumOS you may ask, it is a hobby operating system designed from the ground up(not even based on unix), that is mostly just a learning experience, but with some hopes that it will become someday like your average usable operating system.
+HeliumOS, a hobby operating system I am working on to keep myself from overthinking life.
+The long term goal of the OS is to have a mixture of all the nice features of other operating systems.

-Curently, the only platform I am targeting is x86_64, and I have little to no knowledge about other plateforms to be able to port it, so for now that's definitely the only platform that will be supported.
+Currently, the only supported platform is x86-64 UEFI, and I have little to no knowledge about other platforms, so they may never be supported.

 # Index
 - [HeliumOS](#heliumos)